kmezhoud/biodiversity/README.md

 ```

 # Keywords
-+ Freq: How many time the Spacy was found in different place or date.time
++ Freq: How many time the species  was found in different place or date.time
 + Total: The sum of all individus
 + We can add any needed informations in Popups.

 # Issues
-+ **Cannot deploy the App to shinyapp.io with Poland and Switzerland data**
++ **Cannot deploy the App to shinyapp.io with Poland and Switzerland data**.
+Github version includes Switzerland.
 + Loading countries.geojson file makes the app slowly
   + Use simpliest map
 + addSearchFeatures highlight multiple circles with same name